 - Highly scalable, elastic, distributable and fault tolerant event processing

-- Data distribution service for efficient 3-tier data fan-out from CEP engine(s) to browsers
+- Efficient 3-tier push fan-out from CEP engine(s) to browsers

 - Hot deployment of EPL modules and event-driven applications

 - Resiliency of CEP engine state and EPL statement state, as needed; High write performance and fast recovery